Actipro/WPF-Controls/Documentation/topics/microcharts/chart-types/bullet-graph.md

 ### Negative Values

 Negative values are supported by the [MicroBulletGraph](xref:@ActiproUIRoot.Controls.MicroCharts.MicroBulletGraph) control.
-If the featured and/or projected bar is given a negative value they will start at zero and extend in the opposite direction to a length proportional to their value.
+If the featured and/or projected bar is given a negative value, they will start at zero and extend in the opposite direction to a length proportional to their value.

 ## Orientation

 The [MicroBulletGraph](xref:@ActiproUIRoot.Controls.MicroCharts.MicroBulletGraph).[Orientation](xref:@ActiproUIRoot.Controls.MicroCharts.MicroBulletGraph.Orientation) property is `Horizontal` by default, but can be set to `Vertical` as well.
-Setting the chart's orientation to vertical effectively rotates the control 90 degrees counter-clockwise, so the minimum value is on the bottom and the maximum is at the top of the control.
+Setting the chart's orientation to vertical effectively rotates the control 90 degrees counterclockwise, so the minimum value is on the bottom and the maximum is at the top of the control.

 ## Appearance Customization

 ### Brushes

 Every part of the graph has a brush that can be customized to display any color or gradient desired.
 To specify the brush used on a range set its background property.
-Below is a list of the different parts and what member can be accessed to change their brush.
+Below is a list of the different parts and which member can be accessed to change their brush.

 | Part Name | Member Name |
 |-----|-----|